 However, it didn’t get its reputation for inducing labour until it was brought to Scalini’s.
 Not long after the restaurant opened in 1980, women started talking about how they had gone into labour after eating it.
 So, when Bogino’s wife was pregnant with their second child, he made it for her.

-7 common labour myths—and the truths behind them “She delivered the baby about 10 hours later,” he says.
+“She delivered the baby about 10 hours later,” he says.

 Over the years, the eggplant parmesan became more and more popular.
 Many grateful mothers have sent in pictures of their “eggplant babies,” which now adorn the walls of the restaurant.